-GK Save by Katelyn Rowland
+Gk Save by Katelyn Rowland

 • Discuss this story on the National Women's Soccer League message board...

-- Kansas City Current Secure Home Playoff Match, Chawinga Makes History in 1-0 Win Against Bay FC - Kansas City Current
+- Kansas City Current Caps Historic 2024 Regular Season Home Slate with 4-1 Victory over San Diego Wave - Kansas City Current

+- Utah Royals FC Visits Angel City FC for Final Road Match of 2024 Season - Utah Royals FC

+- Orlando City SC, Orlando Pride Announce Hurricane Relief Efforts Led by $450,000 Contribution from the Wilf Family Foundations - Orlando Pride

-- Bay FC Falls 1-0 to Kansas City Current at PayPal Park - Bay FC
+- San Diego Wave FC Falls 4-1 to Kansas City Current at CPKC Stadium - San Diego Wave FC

+- Matchday Preview: San Diego Wave FC vs. Kansas City Current - San Diego Wave FC

+- Seattle Holds Down Houston in 2-1 Win - Seattle Reign FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.